openclarity/docs.openclarity.io/content/docs/apiclarity/_index.md

 Cloud native applications use and expose APIs, which have been the source of many highly publicized cyber-attacks and breaches.
 APIClarity improves your API visibility and your applications security posture.

-APIClarity is the tool responsible for API Security in the Openclarity platform.
+APIClarity is the tool responsible for API Security in the [OpenClarity platform](https://openclarity.io).

 ## Why APIClarity?